httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 {{scheme}} requires support for 'https' URLs, and discourages the use of 'http' URLs, to provide authentication, integrity and confidentiality, as well as mitigate pervasive monitoring attacks.

+{{browser}} highlights the implications of Web browsers' capabilities on applications that use HTTP.

 Applications that use HTTP in a manner that involves modification of implementations -- for example, requiring support for a new URL scheme, or a non-standard method -- risk having those